-external auditors the letter of engagement, terms and nature of the audit scope and approach and ensure that no restrictions or limitations have been placed on the scope.

-The external auditors report directly to the ARC which is also responsible for monitoring the external auditors' independence, objectivity and compliance with ethical, professional and regulatory requirements.
+The ARC is responsible for reviewing with the external auditor the letter of engagement, terms and nature of the audit scope and approach and ensure that no restrictions or limitations have been placed on the scope.
+The external auditor reports directly to the ARC which is also responsible for monitoring the external auditor's independence, objectivity and compliance with ethical, professional and regulatory requirements.
 The ARC meets with the external auditor without management presence when required and for the year under review no such meeting was held.